 Days 4 – 5.
 Etosha National Park

 We have a half day’s drive to Etosha National Park, where we spend two nights at Okaukuejo Camp in comfortable chalets.
 The floodlit waterhole here must be one of the world’s best places to see the rare Black Rhinoceros.
 Loads of other animals and birds come here to drink day and night, including African Elephant, Plains Zebra, Springbok, Double-banded Sandgrouse, and a host of others.
-Verreaux’s Eagle-Owl, Western Barn Owl, Grey-hooded Kingfisher, Crimson-breasted Shrike (Namibia’s absolutely brilliantly-colored national bird), and Sociable Weaver (with its humungous nests) also frequent the camp.
+Verreaux’s Eagle-Owl, Western Barn Owl, Grey-hooded Kingfisher, Crimson-breasted Shrike (Namibia’s absolutely brilliantly colored national bird), and Sociable Weaver (with its humongous nests) also frequent the camp.
 Venturing out of the camp in our vehicle (due to the presence of dangerous animals it is illegal to alight from the vehicle) on birding/game drives, we will look for Pygmy Falcon, larks, Double-banded Courser, Secretarybird, Ant-eating Chat, Lion, Cheetah (this cat is rare, but Etosha provides a fair chance at it), and a host of others.